mloxtw/my-notveryautomated-script/README.md

 first of all
 the dependices are:
 git and hyprland

  not very much as i said eh?

+HOW TO USE
+simply cd to the file like this:

+cd my-notveryautomated-script

+ then make the hyprlandez.sh work with:

+chmod +x hyprlandez.sh

+then execute the shell file like this:

+./hyprlandez.sh

+and u will know the rest!

  ONLY ARCHLINUX

 !STILL UNDER DEVELOPMENT!